 In the first season of My Little Pony: Friendship is Magic, characters learn a valuable lesson about friendship pretty much every episode (usually after one of the characters causes a problem or conflict by acting ignorant or confrontational), and then Twilight Sparkle writes a letter to her mentor PrincessCelestia summing the lesson up in a few sentences.
 As of Lesson Zero other characters can write letters to Celestia as well, and a few episodes involve no closing letter at all, but An Aesop about friendship is still always present.

 A side formula is always present in episodes involving the Cutie Mark Crusaders, with the three fillies trying to take up some new activity or talent in order to earn their cutie marks (with inevitable failure).
 Usually this causes some problem or embarrassment that merges into the Friendship Aesop formula above.

 In Sheep in the Big City, General Specific needs to capture Sheep for his sheep-powered ray gun.
 Every episode has the same plot: General Specific gets another chance to capture Sheep.
 Chase Scenes occur as the secret military organization tries to grab Sheep.
 Each episode changes how General Specific tries to nab Sheep, and what else Sheep was doing in the Big city.
 But the outcome is always the same: The military surrounds or captures Sheep for a moment, but Sheep always escapes, and by the end of each episode, Sheep is always out of danger.

-Regular Show plots tend to follow a formula; a character has a conflict, initial attempts to resolve the conflict fail and eventually characters trying to resolve the conflict leads to a bizarre confrontation with supernatural, ultra-powerful and/or over-the-top obstacle or monster.
+Regular Show plots tend to follow a formula; a character has a conflict, initial attempts to resolve the conflict fail and eventually characters trying to resolve the conflict leads to a bizarre confrontation with a supernatural, ultra-powerful and/or over-the-top obstacle or monster.
 Usually between the second and third stages there's a montage.